Why is Thames Water in so much trouble?

 Macquarie said it invested billions of pounds in upgrading Thames's water and sewage infrastructure while it owned the company, but critics argue that it took billions of pounds out of the company in loans and dividends.

-But the proposals had to be approved by the High Court after a group of creditors opposed it, arguing that the 9.75% interest rate on the loan was too costly.
+The proposals had to be approved by the High Court after a group of creditors opposed it, arguing that the 9.75% interest rate on the loan was too costly.

 If the funding deal had not been approved, Thames faced the possibility of a temporary nationalisation, under a measure known as a Special Administration Regime.

-What will that mean for customers?
+What does all this mean for customers?

-Ofwat, the water regulator, says that Thames Water can increase bills by up to 35% - excluding inflation - over the next five years.
+The regulator says that Thames Water can increase bills by up to 35% - excluding inflation - over the next five years.

 Customers are unhappy.
 Consumer groups argue people shouldn't have to pay more because the company has been badly run.